Quick Answer

 The decision of when to claim Social Security is one of the largest financial decisions most Americans will ever make.
 The difference between claiming at 62 and 70 can be worth $100,000 or more in lifetime benefits, depending on how long you live.

-Over 70 million Americans receive Social Security, with an average retirement benefit of approximately $1,976/month in 2026.
+Over 70 million Americans receive Social Security, with the average retired-worker benefit rising about 2.8% in January 2026 under the COLA announced by the SSA.
 Your actual benefit depends on your earnings history and when you file.

 How Social Security Benefits Are Calculated